ttag-org/ttag/gitbook/quick-start.md

 {
 ...
 "scripts": {
-    "count-1": "babel-node count-1.js"
+    "counter": "babel-node counter.js"
   },
 }
 ```

-And run our program with **npm run count-1.**
+And run our program with **npm run counter.**

 ```
 starting count up to 3